MelitaMF/Find-Wildlife-London/README.md

 * Making an App for this

 ## Status
-Project is: _done but could be developed further_
+Project is: _done but could be developed further_ :bulb:

 ## Contributors
 * [@Arsomeree](https://github.com/Arsomeree)